UniversityOfSaskatchewanCMPT371/term-project-2025-team-3/.github/ISSUE_TEMPLATE/1_feature.md

 ---
 name: Feature
-about: This template is intended to detail features which can be assigned amongst the team
+about: "This template is intended to detail features which can be assigned amongst the team."
 title: "[Feature] "
 labels: [ "Feature", "Deliverable 2" ]
 ---